muratk5n/thirdwave/en/README.md

 ---

-Sean Shamrock, actually did something good..
+Sean Shamrock, actually did something good

 "In the aftermath of the deadly attack on the US Capitol last year, the rightwing Fox News host Sean Hannity pleaded with a top aide to